 Times Square, New York

 Kate's artwork celebrates nature, fusing colour and imagination to create paintings that represent the lushness and beauty of the natural world.
-Detail and drama combine to conjure up dreamlike worlds, untouched by humankind.
+Detail and drama combine to conjure up dreamlike worlds.

 ''Kate Morgan's dream-like detailed paintings glow with the exotic.
 Jewel-bright flowers twine with creeping lianas, and her beautiful animals appear serene in the colourful vegetation.
 Her vision of the jungle is a joy in the beauty and sheer variety of nature.
 It is a world of beauty and abundance, untroubled by humankind.
 Every plant and creature is exquisitely detailed, drawing your eye in a game of hide and seek.''